Jonathan Fox-Haines

 • Artificial Intelligence: Streamline your organization’s processes with machine learning and other AI tools designed to automate workflows.

-• Digital Mailroom: Reduce the complexity, cost, and time associated with opening, managing, and distributing inbound documents, freeing your staff to focus on core competencies.
+• Digital Mailroom Solutions: Reduce the complexity, cost, and time associated with opening, managing, and distributing inbound documents, freeing your staff to focus on core competencies.

 • Enrollment Form Processing: Increase the speed and accuracy of processing enrollment forms and accompanying payments, while reallocating resources to core business functions.